gitjuba/javascript-roguelike/LOG.md

 Comparing the splitting direction of the parents and children is the key to the recursion logic.

 Hmm, not all nodes have rooms...

+## 2022-04-17

+First implement connecting leaf node siblings.
+Take advantage of the splitting direction.
+Hmm, "splitting vertically" means splitting along a _horizontal_ axis...
+Let's just rename the methods: we split _along the horizontal_ if we divide the node into an upper and a lower part, and analogously splitting _along the vertical_.

+The _Room_ class quite naturally houses everything one might want to do with axis-aligned rectangles.

+How to avoid `var self = this`?

+Not having a room in all nodes kinda makes things complicated...

+I guess the general rule is this: To connect a node `n1` to its sibling `n2`, find the pair of rooms `(r1, r2)` such that `r1` is among the descendants of `n1` and `r2` among the descendants of `n2`, and the pair minimizes the distance between rooms in the branches rooted at `n1` and `n2`.
+This approach doesn't take any advantage of knowing the split axes though, but let's just implement it to get the BSP to a working state.

+Works.
+Yay. :+1: :smiling_face: And indeed, BSP gives a lot more "sprawling" dungeons, especially if the first split happens along the horizontal.